CLUB RULE BOOK

 9 Any member whose subscription has not been paid by 1 January shall be deemed to have left the Club.
 Rejoining after this date shall incur a Rejoining Fee of £10 (senior or junior) in addition to the normal annual subscription.

 10 The Club shall be affiliated to the BMFA.
 All Club members must be members of the BMFA.

-cheque signing, until the next
+exception of cheque signing, until the next

 13 Four members of the Committee, two of whom shall be Officers, shall form a quorum.

 a) Apologies for absence